 Connect the cable to your DSL or cable modem as shown in the modem instructions, or connect the Ethernet cord to the Ethernet hub or outlet.
 Then connect the other end of the cord to the computer's Ethernet port.

 Step 4: Turn On Your PowerBook

 With your setup information gathered, you're ready to start up your computer.
-Once you do, Setup Assistant opens automatically to help you.
+Setup Assistant launches automatically to help you.

 1 To turn on the computer, press the Power button (也).